yiisoft/db/docs/en/create-command.md

 '1'
 ```

-Example 5: Fetching a single row using `Yiisoft\Db\Command\CommandInterface::query()`, return `Yiisoft\Db\DataReader\DataReaderInterface` object.
-You can iterate over the returned object to get the data.
+### Query

+Returns a `Yiisoft\Db\DataReader\DataReaderInterface` object for traversing the rows in the result set.

+For example, the following code fetches all rows from the `customer` table:

 ```php
 <?php